7 Science-Backed Salt-Free Seasoning Techniques for Heart Health

 Miso paste and mushrooms

-Hack #6: Smoked Spices – Depth in Every Bite
+Hack #6: Smoked Spices – Heart-Protective Depth

 Smoked paprika, smoked chili powder, or chipotle in adobo add layers of rich, smoky flavor that stand in beautifully for salt.
+These spices contain capsaicin, which has been shown to improve circulation and reduce inflammation.

 • Stir into hummus or eggplant dips